jeffpar/pcjs.v1/_posts/2016-02-24-remembering-compaq.md

 ---

 IBM is obviously the company everyone thinks of first when we talk about the IBM PC -- after all, IBM is right there in the name.
 And they designed the thing.
-So IBM deserves lots of credit, especially the folks who worked in Boca Raton at IBM's Entry Systems Division in the early 1980's.
+So IBM deserves lots of credit for where we are today, especially the folks who worked in Boca Raton at IBM's Entry Systems Division in the early 1980's.

 However, IBM was a huge company that existed *before* the IBM PC and which still exists today; they had some built-in advantages.
-The PC era also saw a lot of companies spring up from nowhere and then disappear just as quickly.
-Some of them didn't do anything particularly innovative or noteworthy -- they probably just wanted to ride the PC wave and make some easy money in the process.
+The PC era also saw the rise and fall of many other personal computer companies.
+Some of them didn't do anything particularly innovative or noteworthy -- perhaps they simply wanted to ride the PC wave and make some easy money in the process.

-I think one of the more exceptional companies from that era is COMPAQ.
-It's easy to dismiss COMPAQ as just another "copy-cat" operation, but I think it's a mistake to dismiss any company in the PC business as simply "copying" or "cloning" the IBM design.
-Companies like COMPAQ were really in the *compatibility* business.
+One of the more exceptional companies from that era is COMPAQ.
+It's easy to dismiss COMPAQ as just another company that merely "copied" or "cloned" the IBM design, but COMPAQ's ambitions went beyond imitation: they were really in the *compatibility* business.

 Innovation in the PC industry would not have been as rapid and diverse if IBM had been the only supplier of compatible machines and accessories.
 And IBM probably would have continued some of the monopolistic practices it had